bespoke-alpha/cli/README.md

 ### Part 1: Installation

 0. First and foremost install the build dependencies: [Git](https://git-scm.com/downloads) and [Go](https://go.dev/doc/install)
-1. Then clone this repo in the appropriate folder:
-    - On Windows, `git clone --depth 1 --recurse-submodules https://github.com/Delusoire/bespoke $env:LOCALAPPDATA/bespoke`
-    - On Linux, `git clone --depth 1 --recurse-submodules https://github.com/Delusoire/bespoke $XDG_CONFIG_HOME/bespoke` (if $XDG_CONFIG_HOME is not set, use `~/.config`)
-    - On macOS, `git clone --depth 1 --recurse-submodules https://github.com/Delusoire/bespoke "$HOME/Library/Application Support/bespoke"`
+1. Clone this repo: `git clone --depth 1 --recurse-submodules https://github.com/Delusoire/bespoke-cli`
-2. Change directory to `bespoke/cli/` and execute `go build .`, this will create a new `bespoke` executable in the working directory
+2. Run `go build`, this will create a new `bespoke` executable in the working directory
-3. [optional] Add the `bespoke` executable to your PATH variable for ease of access
+3. [optional] Add the `bespoke` executable to your PATH variable for ease of access.
     - On Windows, run the following in pwsh:
         ```pwsh
         $user = [EnvironmentVariableTarget]::User